agdturner/mxg/README.md

 ## Developer
-- This section contains instructions for getting set up with a development environment and provides some advice about troubleshooting.
+- This section contains instructions for getting set up with a development environment and some detals about development for developers.
+- [Microsoft Visual Studio Code](https://code.visualstudio.com/) with the [Copilot Extension](https://code.visualstudio.com/docs/copilot/overview) provides a helpful code development environment, but the choice is up to you.

 ### Set Up
-- The recommended developer environment is the latest [Microsoft Visual Studio Code](https://code.visualstudio.com/) (VSCode) and the latest LTS release of [Node](https://nodejs.org/).
+- Install the latest LTS release of [Node](https://nodejs.org/)
-- Please set this up on your platform of choice.

--   and Parcel based on ##
-Microsoft Visual Studio Code with the Copilot extension has been used to develop the code which is mostly TypeScript.

-Node and Parcel2 are used to bundle everything together.

-To test things out, then please fork this repository.
-To get your own GitHub Pages version and PWA deployment working, then ensure that GitHub Pages is enabled for your forked repository and this should be available via:
-`https://<github_username>.github.io/<forked_repository_name>/dist/main/` where `<github_username>` is your username and `<forked_repository_name>` is the name of your forked repository.

-### Dependencies:
-- Node > 20.11.0

-# Installation
-1. Clone the repository
+  - Currently 20.x
+- Clone this repository.
-2. cd into the repository
+- cd into the repository
-3. Install dependencies:
+- Install dependencies:
 `npm install`
+  - The main dependency is the build tool [Parcel](https://parceljs.org/)

+### Forks
+- To get GitHub Pages and PWA deployment working: ensure that GitHub Pages is enabled for your fork.
+Then the Web application and PWA should be available from:
+  - `https://<github_username>.github.io/<forked_repository_name>/dist/main/` where `<github_username>` is your username and `<forked_repository_name>` is the name of your forked repository.

 ### Build
 - run: